Noahbreezy/forensikit/README.md

 - `OS` (Windows | Linux | macOS | Auto)
 - `Transport` (WinRM | SSH | Auto)

+Optional SSH per-target overrides:
+- `UserName` (SSH username override; empty string means no override)
+- `KeyFilePath` (SSH private key path override; empty string means no override)

+SSH credential precedence and fallback:
+1) If a CSV row specifies `UserName` and/or `KeyFilePath`, Forensikit attempts those first.
+2) If that attempt fails and you also provided `-UserName` and `-KeyFilePath` on the command, it retries once using the command-level values.
+3) If the CSV override fields are empty/missing, Forensikit uses the command-level `-UserName`/`-KeyFilePath` (existing behavior).

 Example file: [examples/targets.csv](examples/targets.csv)

 ```powershell